merlinogj/IPI/install.md

 # Cluster Installation

 At this point, you are ready to perform the OpenShift installation.
-You have two choices for installing your cluster on vSphere, Installer-Provided Infrastructure (IPI) or User-Provided Infrastructure (UPI).
+You have two choices for installing your cluster on vSphere, Installer-Provided Infrastructure (IPI).
 See below for an example of an IPI install.

-To see a guided example of a UPI install, see [Install: User-Provided Infrastructure](install_upi.md)

 ## Example: Installer-Provided Infrastructure (IPI)

 The steps for performing an IPI-based install are outlined [here][cloud-install].
 Following this guide you may begin at the Download step.

+The openshift-installer, pull secret ad oc are downloadable [here][vSphere-IPI-Download]

 ### Trust vCenter API
 The installer requires access to the vCenter API.
 The vCenter's root CA certificates must be added to the system trust before connecting to the API.
 The certs can be downloaded from the vCenter's homepage: